Award Categories and Criteria

 This award recognizes a currently enrolled undergraduate who has completed research (need not be an honors thesis) that broadly benefits or advances the interests of the Asian American community.
 The recipient of the award need not be an Asian American studies major or minor.

-Given to currently enrolled graduate students from the Graduate Schools of Business, Law, Medicine, Education, Earth Sciences, Engineering, or Humanities and Sciences.
+Given to currently enrolled graduate students from the Graduate Schools of Business, Law, Medicine, Education, Doerr School of Sustainability, Engineering, or Humanities and Sciences.

 This award recognizes a currently enrolled graduate student who has been a leader in the Stanford community by making outstanding contributions in their academic, athletic, performing/fine arts, extracurricular, social, political or entrepreneurial endeavors.

 This award is supported by the Vice Provost for Graduate Education and recognizes a currently enrolled doctoral candidate who has demonstrated excellence in research or in teaching and who holds great promise for a successful career in academia.

 This award recognizes the contributions of an outstanding faculty member who has represented the Asian American community at Stanford by enhancing undergraduate and/or graduate education or community.

 Two staff members are recognized for their outstanding contributions to the Asian American community at Stanford and/or in communities beyond campus.
 Nominations may be submitted through either or both of the following organizations: